The 2019 Montana legislative session began January 7 and will run through May 1. We will update this page as legislative developments take shape.

-BILL DESCRIPTION: HB 132 defines wild buffalo or bison as one that "has never been reduced to captivity,” "has never been owned by a person,” and “has never been subject to the per capita fee under 15-24-921,” a fee enacted in 1915 to enforce livestock laws.
-HB 132 tries to define wild buffalo out of existence: none would exist as wild under state law now or ever.
+BILL DESCRIPTION: As amended, buffalo must meet all three following conditions under HB 132 to be wild: “has not been reduced to captivity,” “has never been owned by a person,” and “has never been subject to the per capita fee under 15-24-921,” a fee enacted in 1915 to enforce livestock laws.
+HB 132 tries to define wild buffalo out of existence: none would exist as wild or be recognized as wild under state law.

-“In my language, from the beginning of time, in the creation of PAH-SKWAH-MOO-STOO-S, that’s what my people call him PAH-SKWAH-MOO-STOO-S . . . that’s the definition, that’s the original name PAH-SKWAH-MOO-STOO-S.” Rep. Jonathan Windy Boy (testimony at 17:07:20)
+“In my language, from the beginning of time, in the creation of PAH-SKWAH-MOO-STOO-S, that’s what my people call him PAH-SKWAH-MOO-STOO-S . . . that’s the definition, that’s the original name PAH-SKWAH-MOO-STOO-S.” Rep. Jonathan Windy Boy (House testimony at 17:07:20)

 BILL: HB 332